bermudadigitalstudio/Bob/README.md

 docker run my-cool-app
 ```

+### .gitignore and .dockerignore
+A slightly modified .gitignore than the one provided by `swift package init`, and a .dockerignore file that is simply a symlink of the .gitignore.

 ### Scripts/mirror.sh
 A small shell script that drops you into a mirror of your Swift project in a Linux container.
 The container is a Swift container with openssl preinstalled.